NICHTJ3/Dotsy/README.md

   - [x] YAML or json?
     - JSON parsing is inbuilt
   - [ ] config validation (global,config and profiles )
-- [ ] Installing
+- [X] Installing
   - [X] Link files
-  - [ ] Create directories
+  - [X] Create directories
-  - [ ] Install programs with built in pm
+  - [X] Install programs with built in pm
   - [X] Run shell commands
   - [X] Install a profile/config?
 (I don't know how the command structure or file structure will work with this)
-- [ ] Uninstall
+- [X] Uninstall?
   - [X] Unlink files
-  - [ ] Remove directories
-  - [ ] Uninstall programs with built in pm
+  - [X] Uninstall programs with built in pm
-  - [ ] Allow for custom uninstall files to run the reverse of shell commands if neccisary
+  - [X] Allow for custom uninstall files to run the reverse of shell commands if neccisary
   - [X] Uninstall a profile/config?
 (I don't know how the command structure or file structure will work with this)